-As a general rule, the employment relationships of foreign nationals and stateless persons (the "Foreign National") working in Ukraine are governed by the laws of Ukraine, except if:
+Generally, the employment relationships of foreign nationals and stateless persons ("Foreign National") working in Ukraine are governed by the laws of Ukraine, except if:

-- such Foreign Nationals work with a diplomatic mission or representative office of an international organization - the employment agreement which provides for the performance of works in Ukraine was concluded outside Ukraine (with a non-Ukrainian employer).
+- such Foreign Nationals work with a diplomatic mission or representative office of an international organization - the employment agreement, which provides for the performance of works in Ukraine, was concluded outside Ukraine (with a non-Ukrainian employer).

 If a Foreign National does not have a Ukrainian permanent residence permit, the hosting Ukrainian company may employ such Foreign National only subject to obtaining a work permit issued by the relevant employment center.

-For the Foreign National employed by representative offices of foreign entities it is required to obtain a service card from the Ministry of the Economy of Ukraine.
+Foreign Nationals employed by representative offices of foreign entities are required to obtain a service card from the Ministry for Development of Economy, Trade and Agriculture of Ukraine.

-The Employment Law, as amended, provides for a number of novelties in the procedure of employment of the Foreign Nationals, effective as of 27 September 2017:
+The following are the main points in the procedure of employment of Foreign Nationals, effective as of 27 September 2017: